dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T501: Discrimination causes social harm and unfair treatment.
+### T501: Discrimination and marginalization from this thinking are harmful and unfair.

 |Support|
 |---|